LICE infestation have them? treatment success? prevent the COMB

 Children with curly/frizzy hair, will need 30 minutes instead of 20.

-Even all enclosed instructions of Dutch malathion and permethrin containing anti-louse remedies say:
+Striking is that all enclosed instructions of Dutch malathion and permethrin containing anti-louse remedies say:

 (quote:)